How To Install RPM Packages on Ubuntu 20.04

 sudo alien software-package.rpm

-For example, ZenMap GUI is not available in Deb binary, only in RPM one.
+For example, ZenMap GUI is not available in Deb binary, only in the RPM one.
 To convert it, run the command below:

 sudo alien zenmap-7.92-1.noarch.rpm